tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard3/tf.contrib.learn.Estimator.md

 *  <b>`params`</b>: `dict` of hyper parameters that will be passed into `model_fn`.
           Keys are names of parameters, values are basic python types.
 *  <b>`feature_engineering_fn`</b>: Feature engineering function.
-Takes features and targets which are the output of `input_fn` and returns features and targets which will be fed into `model_fn`.
-Please check `model_fn` for a definition of features and targets.
+Takes features and labels which are the output of `input_fn` and returns features and labels which will be fed into `model_fn`.
+Please check `model_fn` for a definition of features and labels.

 ##### Raises: